dianamontalion/dianamontalion.github.io/_journals/2019-03-20-journal-test.md

 ---
 title: 'Coming Soon!
-Launching April 1st.'
+Launching in April.'
 date: 2019-03-20 00:00:00
 featured_image: '/images/pen-blurred.jpg'
-excerpt: “The Journaling Section is launching April 1st.”
+excerpt: “The Journaling Section is launching in April.”
 ---
 ### Come on back for ...